sirackerman/Autonomous-mobile-robot/README.md

 # Autonomous mobile robot
 A ROS-based autonomous mobile robot platform with 4-wheel differential drive configuration, equipped with LDS-02 2D LIDAR and RealSense D435i RGB-D camera for autonomous navigation and mapping.
 Work in progress.
 To be updated.
-Designing a mobile robot capable of autnomous naviagtion using path planning algorithms and obstacle avoidance.
-Working in Ubuntu 18.08 using ROS Melodic.

 ## Features
 - Autonomous Navigation